Archchayan001/gpa-calculator/README.md

 # GPA Calculator Web App

 This is a web-based GPA calculator that allows students to input their grades and credit hours to calculate their GPA.
-The app provides a smooth and modern user interface with a dynamic 3D animated background.
+The app provides a smooth and modern user interface.

 ## Features

 - Input grades (e.g., A+, A, A-, etc.) and corresponding credit hours.
 - Automatically calculates GPA based on user input.
-- Interactive and visually appealing UI with 3D animations.
-- Built with React.js for the frontend and Python for backend calculations.
+- Built with React.js for the frontend and backend calculations.

 ## Technologies Used

-- **Frontend**: React.js, Tailwind CSS
+- **code**: React.js, Tailwind CSS
-- **Backend**: Python (Flask or Django)
-- **Animation**: CSS Animations, 3D effects
 - **Version Control**: Git, GitHub

 ## Installation